-Port Willunga is a small community in South Australia within the Onkaparinga local government area (postcode 5173).
-With a population of 1,785, the suburb has an established demographic with a median age of 44.
+Port Willunga is a small locality in South Australia within the Onkaparinga local government area (postcode 5173).
+The area has roughly 1,785 residents and a settled mid-life population, with a median age of 44.
 Households earn a median income of $68K per year, with an average household size of 2.3 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +0.9% year-on-year at the LGA level.
+SA employment has moved +2.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+SA also had 23 Commonwealth-backed major projects under construction, 2 underway, and 11 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are technicians & trades, professionals, community & personal service.
+Employment in the area leans toward healthcare and construction.
 The top ancestries reported are English, Australian, Scottish.

-The median house price in Port Willunga is $1.1 million, having surged 45.7% over the past year.
-The current median weekly rent is $521.
-This gives a gross rental yield of approximately 2.5%.
+Port Willunga has a median house price of $1.2 million, which has risen solidly by 6.8% year-on-year.
+The current median weekly rent is $605.
+This gives a gross rental yield of approximately 2.7%.
 The median monthly mortgage repayment is $1,300.

 Public transport access includes 14 bus stops.
 The crime rate in the Onkaparinga LGA is below average at 3,473 incidents per 100,000 population.